Intensive Courses FAQs

-What age must a student be to apply for the Spring Intensive White Lodge?
+What age must a student be to apply for the Spring Intensive at Upper School in Covent Garden?

-The Spring Intensive White Lodge is for students aged 10 to 15 years old at the time of the course taking place.
+The Spring Intensive at Upper School is for students who will be aged 12 to 15 years old on 31 August 2024.

 What age must a student be to apply for the Spring Intensive Hong Kong?

-The Spring Intensive Hong Kong is for students aged 10 to 18 years old at the time of the course taking place.
+The Spring Intensive in Hong Kong is for students who will be aged 9-18 years old on 31 August 2024.

-What age must a student be to apply for the Summer Intensive White Lodge?
+What age must a student be to apply for the Summer Intensive at White Lodge?

-Applicants are eligible to apply for courses applicable to their age as of 31 August 2021.
-The Summer Intensive White Lodge is for students aged 10 to 15 years old.
+The Summer Intensive at White Lodge is for students who will be aged 10 to 15 years old on 31 August 2024.

-What age must a student be to apply for the Summer Intensive Upper School?
+What age must a student be to apply for the Summer Intensive at Upper School?

-Applicants are eligible to apply for courses applicable to their age as of 31 August 2021.
-The Summer Intensive Upper School is for students aged 16 to 19 years old.
+The Summer Intensive at Upper School is for students who will be aged 16 to 19 years old on 31 August 2024.

-My child is slightly younger than 10 but is very talented, can they still apply?
+My child is not yet 10 but will be turning 10 this school year, can they still apply?

 How are students selected?

-Students are selected from the photographs they submit.
-We would recommend seeking the guidance of the student’s dance teacher when taking photos to ensure the correct positions are achieved.
+Students are selected from the photographs and information they submit.
+We recommend seeking the guidance of the student’s dance teacher when taking photos to ensure the correct positions are achieved.
 Some places may have been awarded at competitions or other events at the discretion of our Artistic team.